Starting a limited liability company (LLC) is a big step for a business, and what you do after forming an LLC is just as important.

 - Unemployment insurance tax

-Many small business owners think they can do their own accounting and are looking to avoid paying for a professional service.
+Many small business owners plan to do their own accounting and are looking to avoid paying for a professional service.
 However, hiring an accountant can save you money, stress, and potentially legal troubles in the long run.

 Here are some of the advantages of hiring an accountant for an LLC: